-(l) Ground Level Parking
+(I) Ground Level Parking

-- On Pedestrian Streets, no ground level parking areas are permitted within 10 metres of the street edge. - Where a street is not a Pedestrian Street, ground level parking areas are permitted ii. within 10 metres of the street edge along no more than 40% of the frontage width.
+- i.
+On Pedestrian Streets, no ground level parking areas are permitted within 10 metres of the street edge. - ii.
+Where a street is not a Pedestrian Street, ground level parking areas are permitted within 10 metres of the street edge along no more than 40% of the frontage width.